rkgIITBh/data-structures.github.io/HTML/InsertDeleteSplay.md

    struct node *root;  // Root of the tree
 } SPLAYTREE;
 ```
-The left and right rotations are fundamental to a splay operation.
-We have already explained the
+The left and right rotations are fundamental to a splaying operation.
+We explained rotation
-rotations in the first blog on splay tree.
-So, we now deal with implementation of the rotation
+operations in the context of the AVL tree, Red Black tree, and the first blog on the splay trees.
+So,
-operations.
-A double operation is a sequence of two rotations.
-So we need to focus only on
+A double rotation is a sequence of two rotations.
+So it suffices to focus only on
 two different types of single rotations: left and right rotations.
-The code inlcudes explanatory
+The code includes explanatory
-enough comments.
-Further the two rotations are symmetric.
-Therefore, it suffices to
+and embedded with enough comments.
+The two rotations are symmetric.
+Therefore, we explain only
-focus on important points of the implementation of only one rotation.
+important points of the implementation of one rotation.

 Let us consider left rotation.
 A node and its right child are involved in a left rotation.
 For
-completeness of description let us diagrammatically view the rotation once again.
+completeness of description, let us diagrammatically view the rotation once again.
 <p style="text-align:center">
      <img src="../images/leftRotation.png">
 </p>